Ik0ri4n/google-ctf-22-write-ups/js-safe-4dot0/writeup.md

 I used the debugger to quickly check assumptions and test code.
 Opening it on the challenge page freezes the tab but can usually be circumvented by stopping the page (most browsers will offer you to do this after a few seconds).

-Analyzing the `code` variable one may note that it is a template literal with hex-encoded characters, like `\x60` - another backtick.
+Analyzing the `code` variable one may note that it is a [template literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) with hex-encoded characters, like `\x60` - another backtick.
-Evaluating the template literal with `console.log(code)` produces another template literal that contains string interpolation and appends the result of `checksum(code)` to the string.
+When you evaluate the first template literal with `console.log(code)` it produces another template literal.
+This literal uses [string interpolation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#string_interpolation) and appends the result of `checksum(code)` to the string.
-The first template literal is evaluated by the string concatenation in `setTimeout("x = Function('flag', " + code + ")")` and the second by the `Function` constructor.
+In the script block the first template literal is evaluated by the string concatenation in `setTimeout("x = Function('flag', " + code + ")")` and the second by the `Function` constructor.
-Evaluating `checksum(code)` produces a string that contains code manipulating a variable `i`.
+Evaluating `checksum(code)` produces a string that contains javascript code manipulating the variable `i`.
 At this pint I had the idea to **look at the produced code for `x` via `console.log(x+'')`** [^1]:

 ```js